-The policy was written in consultation with the Executive Head teacher and Inclusion Coordinator, Mrs J Woodcock, the senior leadership team, the school Governor with responsibility for SEN, Mrs Sharon Murray, and the Chair of Governors, Mr Rob McKenzie.
+The policy was written in consultation with the Executive Head teacher and Inclusion Coordinator, Mrs J Woodcock, the senior leadership team, the school Governor with responsibility for SEN, Mrs Ashleigh Piper, and Ms Jillian Hyde, Chair of the local governing board.
+It is updated annually.